Stamen Grigorov: Life

 Stamen Grigorov was born in the village of Studen Izvor (lit.
 "Cold Spring"), Tran Municipality, Pernik Province, Bulgaria.
 He completed his secondary education in natural sciences in Montpellier, France and medical science in Geneva, Switzerland.
 In 1905, at the age of 27, Grigorov made the discovery for which he is best known.
 In the microbiological laboratory of Professor Léon Massol in Geneva, he discovered that a certain strain of bacillus is the basis of yogurt.
 In recognition the strain was called by the scientific community Lactobacillus bulgaricus.

-In the 1950s, the state-owned yogurt company patented and promoted a specific blend of bacterial strains to create an "official Bulgarian yoghurt".
+In the 1950s, the Bulgarian, state-owned yogurt company patented and promoted a specific blend of bacterial strains to create an "official Bulgarian yoghurt".
 This blend continues to be exported to yogurt producers in many countries.

 Apart from the discovery of Lactobacillus bulgaricus, Grigorov contributed to the creation of a tuberculosis treatment in 1906, along with Albert Calmette.
 This used Penicillium mold for the treatment of tuberculosis.
 Through his scientific experiments in-vitro and in-vivo on lab animals and later on human patients, Grigorov demonstrated the healing effect of Penicillium fungi in the treatment of tuberculosis.

 Grigorov died on 27 October 1945, his 67th birthday.